 While on the subject of Miaka and Tamahome, I’ve never seen a more annoying relationship.
 If I had a dime for how many times they’ve broken up, gotten back together, were separated, and then reunited I could actually afford to buy a bicycle in Pokemon instead of wandering around looking for a bike voucher.

 Several times I was hoping Miaka would just go to someone else.
-I mean, it’s not as if there’s a shortage of guys who are in love with her.
+It’s not as if there’s a shortage of guys who are in love with her.
 Hotohori, Nuriko, Amiboshi, I think I’m forgetting some, but you get it.
 Plenty of guys proclaiming they love you – go off with them and let this drama fest be over.

 The constant thing of Yui being in love with Tamahome as well and wanting to take him away from her at all costs wasn’t helping either.
 Yui’s reason for claiming she’s practically entitled to him was just stupid.
 “I was in love with him first!
 I should have him!
 Nanananan!”
 What are you, four?